 The Gryphon MAT has a Scheme of Delegation detailing the responsibilities and accountabilities of the Trustees, Local Governing Bodies and individual academy Headteachers.
 Day to day management of the academies within the Trust is delegated to the respective school leadership teams.
-During the academic year 2020/21 The Arnewood School had a Senior Leadership Team consisting of the Head Teacher, Deputy Headteacher, six Assistant Headteachers, and a senior teacher seconded to the SLT.
-The Eaglewood School has a Headteacher and Deputy Headteacher working alongside Governors in the leadership of the school.
-The Senior Finance Officer works with both school's SLTs.
+During the academic year 2020/21 The Arnewood School had a Senior Leadership Team consisting of the Head Teacher, Deputy Headteacher, seven Assistant Headteachers and the school's SENDCO.
+The Eaglewood School has a Headteacher, Deputy Headteacher and two Assistant Heads working alongside Governors in the leadership of the school.
+The Chief Operations Officer works with both school's SLTs.
 The Chief Executive Officer of the trust is the Accounting Officer.